Here's where Senate Republicans, Democrats stood on controversial issues during the vote-a-rama

 -Sen. Susan Collins, R-Maine, introduced an amendment supporting funding for medical providers, especially rural hospitals.
 It passed 99-1.
 Only GOP Sen. Lee opposed it.

 -Sen. Mike Braun, R-Ind., introduced an amendment opposing fracking bans.
 It passed 57-43.
 Democrat Sens.
 Bennet, Casey, Heinrich, Hickenlooper, Lujan, Manchin and Tester all voted for it.
-They all reversed their positions later and voted for the Schumer amendment that stripped this amendment from the resolution.
+They all reversed their positions later and voted for the Schumer amendment that stripped the Braun amendment from the resolution.
+They then doubled-down on their reversal when they voted against the McConnell amendment.

 VP HARRIS CASTS TIE-BREAKING VOTE TO ADVANCE BUDGET RESOLUTION